 We’ll discuss the types of commercial real estate loans in Canada, the different types of commercial real estate loan terms, and more.

 What is a Commercial Real Estate Loan?

-These are commercial mortgage loans that have been taken out on commercial real estate and are used as collateral.
+These are commercial mortgage loans that have been taken out on the commercial real estate and are used as collateral.
 Borrowers of commercial real estate loans are typically corporates and businesses and not individuals.